 Things to Watch Out for on Sanagi Island

-- Don’t give the cats too much food in one go.
+- Don’t give the cats too much food at once.
 Let them finish what is given before giving them more to keep the environment clean.

-- Watch for ongoing traffic when you take photos of the cats on the road.
+- Watch for oncoming traffic when taking photos of the cats on the road.

 - Bring your garbage back with you.